Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Lessons Learned and Challenges

-Compared with the industrial feedback on the unit testing tools, both test automation tools (such as EvoSuite and \evo) obtain positive feedback on usability (\textit{QAs}), i.e., easy task to use it.
+Based on results obtained in the two user studies from our industrial partner, compared with the industrial feedback on the unit testing tools, both test automation tools (such as EvoSuite and \evo) obtain positive feedback on usability (\textit{QAs}), i.e., easy task to use it.
 Regarding the generated tests (\textit{QB1}--\textit{QB5}), the unit testing tool received more negative answers on inputs and assertions than \evo.
 This could happen because, in the context of system testing, combination of inputs for validation and responses dealt with are more complex than the unit testing.
 Having more sufficient testing on input validation is also important for web services, and manually creating such combinations would be impractical.
-Regarding assertions, currently \evo utilizes the HTTP responses to create assertions.
-The responses in web services are typically defined with certain purposes, e.g., status code and info messages, while such meaningful responses are often not applied in unit testing.
+Regarding assertions, in the first experiment, \evo utilizes the HTTP responses to create assertions, and assertions are created based on instantiated Java objects in tests for RPC in 2023.
+The responses in web services are typically defined with certain purposes, e.g., info messages, while such meaningful responses are often not applied in unit testing.
 In addition, both tools were evaluated as needing to have an improvement on readability of the generated tests, which is also related to the size of the generated test suite files.

-Regarding \qbE, most of the answers for unit testing is \underline{No}, but we received 100\% \underline{Yes} answer.
+Regarding \qbE, most of the answers for unit testing is \underline{No}, but we received 100\% \underline{Yes} answers from 5 participants in the first experiment and 84\% \underline{Yes} answers from 13 participants in the second experiment.
 This result could be related to negative feedback on the generated tests by the unit testing tool.
 In addition, compared with system testing, for unit testing it would be easier and less time-consuming to create unit tests manually, and that could result in the preference of developers/testers on manually written tests.
 Regarding the integration (\textit{QC}), both surveys collected the same preferred option with CI, and the major barriers are both related to currently applied frameworks.
-However, based on the answers collected with our questionnaire and interviews, our industry partner showed positive attitudes to integrate \evo into their development process (even if it is not integrated with CI yet), and help us to bridge interfaces (e.g., reset database) for enabling \evo with their current testing environment.
+With \evo, these major barriers have been resolved by our industrial partner and us.